You are here

 Mount Holyoke alums believe that all lives are better when women are given every opportunity to live up to their full potential.
 Make that potential a reality by investing in the future of Mount Holyoke.

-Carly Binder Basile ’16
+Carly Bidner Basile ’16

-Carly Binder Basile ’16
+Carly Bidner Basile ’16

-“Mount Holyoke raised me,” says Carly Binder Basile ’16.
+“Mount Holyoke raised me,” says Carly Bidner Basile ’16.
 “It’s where I figured out how I wanted to engage the world.”
 Now, she has named the College as a beneficiary in her employer-provided life insurance policy to leave a legacy that will impact future students.

 Dr. Victoria A. Cargill ’73